klovely-bee/golddigger/README.md

 # golddigger

-This is a comment in the README.md file
+This is a comment in the README.md file.

+This comment was written using the nano editor.